plone/volto/docs/source/upgrade-guide/index.md

     ```

     ```{important}
-    It is highly recommended that you use the latest Node 16.
+    It is highly recommended that you use the latest Node.js 16.
     ```

 2. Change your root project `Makefile` to include these commands: